Services

 The logging service

-We will start with the simplest possible service called Log
+We will start with the simplest possible service called Log.

 This service is used to print logging messages to the standard output.

-In the following, we create an anonymous reactor that uses the Log
+In the following, we create an anonymous reactor that uses the Log service.

-We start by importing the Log
+We start by importing the Log service.

 import io.reactors.services.Log